-FAIR is the Florida Assessments for the Instruction in Reading.

-C. For mid-year promotion after November 1:

-- 1. Retained Grade 3 students may be recommended for mid-year promotion based on satisfactory performance on the Scholastic Reading Inventory and / FAIRor Spring Lexile Score equivalent to an FCAT Grade 4, Level 2: an SRI and / or FAIR assessment that is > 414 (Nov.
-2) to > 431 (Dec.
-1) Lexile level. - 2.
-These students may be recommended for promotion to Grade 4 at any time from November 1 until the last school day of the first semester.

-D. For all mid-year promotions:
+- 3. Performance equivalent to FCAT Grade 3, and / or adequate progress on the FAIR (Florida Assessment for the Instruction in Reading) assessment. - C. For mid-year promotion after November 1: - 1.
+Retained Grade 3 students may be recommended for mid-year promotion based on adequate performance on FAIR. - 2.
+These students may be recommended for promotion to Grade 4 at any time from November 1 until the last school day of the first semester. - D. For all mid-year promotions:

 The principal will recommend for mid- year promotion for all eligible students.
-The Elementary Executive Director will review and sign all Mid Year Promotion recommendations.
+The Executive Director for elementary schools will review and sign all mid -year promotion recommendations.

-E. The Progress Monitoring Plan for any retained third grade student who has been promoted mid-year to fourth grade must continue to be implemented and monitored for the entire academic year.
+- E. The Progress Monitoring Plan for any retained third grade student who has been promoted mid-year to fourth grade must continue to be implemented and monitored for the entire academic year. - XI.
+PROCEDURES FOR RETAINED STUDENTS NOT PROMOTED MID-YEAR - A. Grade 3 students who are not promoted mid-year will continue to be monitored three times annually with oral reading fluency checks.

+- B. Students who have been retained once in grade 3 will continue to be provided with 90-120 minute reading instruction. - C. Students who have been retained twice in grade 3 will continue to be provided with 180 minute reading instruction.

 XII.
-PROCEDURES FOR RETAINED STUDENTS NOT PROMOTED MID-YEAR

-- A. Grade 3 students who are not promoted will continue to be monitored three times annually with oral reading fluency checks. - B. Tier 2 students (those who have been retained once in grade 3) will continue to be scheduled into a 90-120 minute reading block. - C. Tier 3 students (those who have been retained twice in grade 3) will continue to be scheduled into a 180 minute reading block.

-XIII.
 ACCELERATION